murphybob/spritepacker-maven-plugin/README.md

 This was built for use with the official lesscss-maven-plugin with the idea being this plugin creates a spritesheet and writes the data, and that plugin loads the data and makes it available within the less files.
 That's not possible in the standard lesscss-maven-plugin because it can't read custom JS files however lesscss-java does have the ability to do so, meaning it was quite simple to add to lesscss-maven-plugin.
 I have a forked version available here [lesscss-maven-plugin with customJs parameter](https://github.com/murphybob/lesscss-maven-plugin) which will allow this.

-If you are using that then add the jsonpVar parameter to Spritepacker and add the output jsonp file as a customJsFile to lesscss-maven-plugin and you will be able to reference sprites in your less files like this:
+If you are using that then add *jsonpVar* in the Spritepacker configuration in your pom.xml, and add the output jsonp file as a *customJsFile* in the lesscss-maven-plugin pom.xml and you will be able to reference sprites in your less files like this:

 	.sprite(@sprite){
 	  background-image: url(../images/assets-sprite.png);